Buy Dethroning the King: The Hostile Takeover of Anheuser-Busch, an American Icon

 The Third was almost delusional in his belief that only a legacy beer guy could effectively run a beer company.
 I remember when we first met Marcel and Jorge Paulo, the Third scoffed at them — investment bankers who knew nothing about the beer business and who would either screw it up or flip it within a few years.
 The Third never bought their early articulated vision of a consolidated industry with just a few worldwide beer companies.

-Beer’s a commodity, and in a globalized economy, breweries need global economies of scale.
+In a globalized economy, breweries need global economies of scale.

 It’s been four years since the buyout of this lavish, benevolent employer by the cost-cutting bankers who view beer as no more important than pork bellies or cotton.
 While A-B coasted on American profits, living fat in America, the young Brazilians made the international moves to beat them in their own back yard.